 - 6.1.2 (c) Modules shall only be advertised and have Registered Students registered upon them once they have been approved by the Senate or delegated authority. - 6.1.2 (d) All modules must be defined by level and credit value.
 The level of a module is an indicator of the relative complexity, depth of study and the learner autonomy involved in the module, and the demands made by the module.
 It does not necessarily coincide with the stage or year of the programme in which the module is taken.
-Level criteria shall be approved by the Senate or under delegated authority. - 6.1.2 (e) The University defines levels on the following progressive scale: - Level F Foundation Level. - Level C Certificate Level.
-Equivalent to undergraduate year 1, mapped to level 4 as outlined in the Office for Students' Sector-recognised standards (OfS)
+Level criteria shall be approved by the Senate or under delegated authority. - 6.1.2 (e) The University defines levels on the following progressive scale: - Level 0/F Foundation Level - Level 1/C Certificate Level Equivalent to undergraduate year 1 - Level 2/I Intermediate Level Equivalent to undergraduate year 2